 The Gemological Institute of America (GIA) provides grading scales that can be used to rate each of the 4 C’s of a diamond.
 For example, if you find a diamond that has a “G” color grade on its official report, you will know by looking at the GIA color scale that this is a near-colorless, and therefore quite valuable, diamond.

 When it comes to grading diamond cut, however, the GIA does not have a universal grading scale; they only rate round brilliant diamonds, the most popular diamond shape with a scientific approach to how it is cut.
-Shoppers will need to look at a more comprehensive diamond cut grade for any other shape.
+To grade round cut diamonds, the GIA looks at factors such as the depth, table percentage, crown measurement, and more (see our beginner’s diamond cut value guide for more information).
+For any other shape, however, shoppers will need to look at a more comprehensive diamond cut grade.

 Brilliance.com’s Diamond Cut-Grade Scale